-The difference between a great hearth and merely average one is architectural balance.
-Cook up a fire that delights the senses with these 6 design strategies.
+The difference between a great log home hearth and merely average one is architectural balance.
+Cook up a plan that delights all your senses with these 6 fireplace design strategies.

 1. Pick a Practical Hot Spot